IALA Risk Assessment toolbox

-Contracting Governments considering to conduct Risk Assessments using the IALA Risk Management Toolbox can contact the IALA World-Wide Academy for advice on the use of the IALA Waterway Risk Assessment Programme tool, (IWRAP MkII), the Port and Waterways Safety Assessment methodology (PAWSA) and the Risk Assessment Made Simple tool (RAMS – under development).
+Contracting Governments considering to conduct Risk Assessments using the IALA Risk Management Toolbox can contact the IALA World-Wide Academy for advice on the use of the IALA Waterway Risk Assessment Programme tool, (IWRAP MkII), the Port and Waterways Safety Assessment methodology (PAWSA MkII) and the Simple IALA Risk Assessment tool (SIRA).

 It is advisable to participate in the annual IALA course on the use of the IALA Risk Assessment Toolbox to achieve a better theoretical and practical understanding of these tools.

 Some Competent Authorities have expressed that they do not have the capacity needed to conduct such Risk Assessment in a professional manner.
 IALA would like to address the need for expertise in the use of the IALA Risk Assessment Toolbox, and the Academy has the possibility of providing advice on the use of the toolbox, participate in the delivery of Risk Assessments and facilitate contact with relevant experts.